How to Protect Your RV From Water Damage and Flooding

 Anything that attaches to the walls or roof of your unit are potential sources of water intrusion during rainstorms.

-It is very easy for travelers to forget to turn of a water faucet completely, open a grey water tank at the right time or make other mistakes that can cause flooding.
+It is very easy for travelers to forget to turn of a water faucet completely, open a grey water tank at the wrong time, or make other mistakes that can cause flooding.

 - turn off the water in the entire coach,